gyroflow/gyroflow/README.md

     - Compile and run: `just run`

 ### Building for Android
-0. Prerequisites: `git`, `7z`, `python`, working `powershell`, Android SDK and NDK.
+0. Prerequisites: `git`, `7z`, working `powershell`, Android SDK and NDK.
 Android is not well supported yet, but the app can be built and somewhat works.
 Building is supported only on Windows
 1. Get latest stable Rust language from: https://rustup.rs/
 2. Install `Just` by running `cargo install --force just`
 3. Clone the repo: `git clone https://github.com/gyroflow/gyroflow.git`
-4. Update paths to Android SDK and NDK in `_scripts/android.just`
+4. Install Android SDK and NDK 23c and update paths in `_scripts/android.just`
 5. Enter the project directory and:
     - Install dependencies: `just android install-deps`
     - Compile the apk and install on device: `just android deploy`